cleantoolbox/cleanmetadata-encryption/README.md

 You can also import `encrypt_file()` and `decrypt_file()` into your own workflows.

+## 🧾 Compliance Notice

+This software and associated service comply with U.S. export control laws.

+Use is prohibited by any person or entity located in or controlled from a country subject to comprehensive U.S. trade sanctions, including but not limited to: Cuba, Iran, North Korea, Syria, and the Crimea, Donetsk, and Luhansk regions of Ukraine.

+We actively block usage from sanctioned regions to comply with U.S. law and to fulfill Technology and Software under U.S. Export Administration Regulations (TSU) obligations.

 ## 📜 License

 MIT License — see [LICENSE](LICENSE).
 Use freely with attribution.
 No warranty.